 When does the pregnant belly start to show?

-Belly growth usually starts to become noticeable around the fifth month of pregnancy, when the bottom of the uterus reaches the level of the navel.
+Tummy growth usually starts to become noticeable around the fifth month of pregnancy, when the bottom of the uterus reaches the level of the navel.
 However, it may be noticed earlier or later depending on the woman's age, her constitution and whether it is her first pregnancy.
-If you have been a mother before, the muscles of your abdominal walls have already given way and the belly will be visible earlier.
+If you have been a mother before, the muscles of your abdominal walls have already been stretched and the belly will be visible earlier.

-If you are interested in knowing what vitamins you should take during pregnancy, we recommend you to visit this link: What vitamins should you take during pregnancy?
+If you are interested in knowing what vitamins you should take during pregnancy, we recommend you visit this link: What vitamins should be taken during pregnancy?

-On the other hand, if you are in the first month of pregnancy and want more information, you can read the following article: First month of pregnancy: first symptoms and maternal care.
+If you are in the first month of pregnancy and want more information, you can read the following article: First month of pregnancy: first symptoms and care for the mother

 We make a great effort to provide you with the highest quality information.